maosan132/Portfolio/README.md

 # Portfolio 2020

-> My portfolio of web developing works
+> My portfolio of some of my works in the area of developing.

 ![screenshot](./screenshot_portfolio.jpg)